RATP Group: Operations in Paris

 Paris bus route 341 was RATP's first line equipped with 100% electric full-size buses (starting June 2016).
 By early 2021, there were over 150 full battery electric buses in the fleet with a target of 1,500 by 2025.

 With regard to the future Grand Paris Express orbital metro network of which all lines will be fully automated and driverless, RATP will act as the infrastructure manager for lines 15, 16, 17 and 18, and operate Paris Métro Line 15 through the ORA consortium led by RATP Dev with minority partners ComfortDelGro and Alstom.

 Operations outside Paris

 RATP Dev (Dev being a contraction of Développement, French for development), established in 2002 as a 100% subsidiary of the RATP Group, provides operations and maintenance of passenger transport services outside of the "historical" RATP network in the Greater Paris area.

-RATP Dev is currently present in 17 countries, namely Australia, Belgium, Canada, China's SAR Hong Kong, Egypt, France, Italy, Morocco, the Philippines, Qatar, Saudi Arabia, Serbia, Singapore, South Africa, Switzerland, and the United States.
+RATP Dev is currently present in 16 countries, namely Australia, Belgium, Canada, Hong Kong, Egypt, France, Italy, Morocco, the Philippines, Qatar, Saudi Arabia, Serbia, Singapore, South Africa, Switzerland, and the United States.
 Wholly and partly owned operations include the following: